 I believe that marriage is a union of one man and one woman committed to each other in an exclusive union for life (Gen. 2:18-25).
 I believe that God has commanded that no intimate sexual activity be engaged in outside of a marriage between a man and a woman.
 (1 Cor.
 6:18; 7:2-5; Heb.
 13:4)

-CLICK HERE to view the Apostle's Creed, the Nicene Creed, and the Chalcedonian Creed.
+CLICK HERE to view the Apostles' Creed and the Nicene Creed.